top of page

 Check milk production records, vaccination history, breeding records, pregnancy diagnosis (if in-calf), udder structure, body condition score, and overall health.
 Always inspect the cow physically before paying.

-How many litres of milk should a good dairy cow produce?
+How many liters of milk should a good dairy cow produce?

-A good dairy cow in Kenya should produce 20–35 litres per day, while high-quality genetics can produce 40–45+ litres per day under proper feeding and management.
+A good dairy cow in Kenya should produce 20–35 liters per day, while high-quality genetics can produce 40–45+ litres per day under proper feeding and management.

 Where can I buy genuine dairy cows in Kenya?